python/devguide/motivations.rst

-This page allows core developers that choose to do so to provide more information to the rest of the Python community regarding their personal motivations for participating in the core review process, as well as any personal and professional affiliations which they consider particularly relevant.
+This page allows core developers that choose to do so to provide more information to the rest of the Python community regarding their personal situation (such as their general location and professional affiliations), as well as any personal motivations that they consider particularly relevant.

 Core developers that wish to provide this additional information add a new entry to the :ref:`published-motivations` section below.
 Guidelines relating